About Us

-The mission of Osborne Enterprises, Inc. (OEI) is to collaborate with small businesses to develop sustainable solutions that improve operations.
+The mission of Vendor Boot Camp is to collaborate with small businesses to develop sustainable solutions that improve operations.
 We believe engaging in knowledge-sharing relationships helps business owners think through and discover solutions.
 Our vision is to be known as the operations consulting firm that helps to build empowered small business communities.

 Linda G. Chambers, PhD